Expert advice. Getting results.

 It is essential to obtain legal advice before you buy a retirement village unit in order to be fully informed of all the costs and issues which may arise and ensure there are no surprises later on.
 When you have been provided with all of the information you can then make an informed decision on whether buying into a retirement village is the right lifestyle choice for you.

-Q&S’s expert retirement village lawyers are available at any of Q&S’s seven offices.
+Our expert retirement village lawyers are available at any of our local offices.